krowve/evgabstonk/tampermonkey/README.md

 Good luck!
 If you want to donate or contribute to my efforts check out the following options:

-If you want to use my Associate Code: VVEWEK3CAJ39C5D
+If you want to use my Associate Code: [VVEWEK3CAJ39C5D](https://www.evga.com/associates/default.aspx?associatecode=VVEWEK3CAJ39C5D).

-Clickable link for my Associates Code: [VVEWEK3CAJ39C5D](https://www.evga.com/associates/default.aspx?associatecode=VVEWEK3CAJ39C5D).

 If you want to send me some BTC: 3B5mmDDTLP6wGNGngMe82zT1YswrPtbtjv